mikewest/internetdrafts/secure-cookies/draft.md

         `secure-only-flag` is `true`, then abort these steps and ignore the newly created cookie entirely.

-2. Before step 3 of step 11 of the current algorithm, execute the following
+2. Before step 11, execute the following step:
-    step:

-    3. If the `scheme` component of the `request-uri` does not denote a "secure" protocol (as defined by the user agent), and the `old-cookie`'s `secure-only-flag` is set, then abort these steps and ignore the newly create cookie entirely.
+    11. If the newly created cookie's `secure-only-flag` is not set, and the `scheme` component of the `request-uri` does not denote a "secure" protocol, then abort these steps and ignore the newly created cookie entirely if the cookie store contains one or more cookies that meet all of the following criteria:

+        1. Their `name` matches the `name` of the newly created cookie.

+        2. Their `secure-only-flag` is set.

+        3. Their `domain` domain-matches the `domain` of the newly created cookie, or vice-versa.

+        Note: This comparison intentionally ignores the `path` component.
+The intent is to allow the `secure` flag to supercede the `path` restrictions to protect sites against cookie fixing attacks.

+        Note: This allows "secure" pages to override `secure` cookies with non-secure variants.
+Perhaps we should restrict that as well?

+3. Adjust the eviction priority order at the bottom of Section 5.3 to be the
+    following:

+    1. Expired cookies.

+    2. Cookies whose `secure-only-flag` is not set.

+    3. Cookies that share a `domain` field with more than a predetermined number of other cookies.

+    4. All cookies.

+    Note: This means that we'd remove every non-secure cookie for every origin before removing any non-expired secure cookie.
+That seems like a good reason for sites to prefer the `secure` flag.

 # Security Considerations